Pan-STARRS follow-up of the gravitational-wave event S250818k and the lightcurve of SN 2025ulz: Acknowledgments

 \section{Acknowledgments}

-SJS, SS, KS and DY acknowledge funding from STFC grants ST/Y001605/1, ST/X001253/1, ST/X006506/1 and ST/T000198/1.
-SJS acknowledges funding from a Royal Society Research Professorship.
+SJS, SS, KS, DY, JHG, FS, JWT acknowledge funding from STFC grants ST/Y001605/1, ST/X001253/1, ST/Y509474/1, a Royal Society Research Professorship, a Royal Society Newton International Fellowship and the Hintze Family Charitable Foundation.
 T.-W.C. and A.A. acknowledge the financial support from the Yushan Fellow Program by the Ministry of Education, Taiwan (MOE-111-YSFMS-0008-001-P1) and the National Science and Technology Council, Taiwan (NSTC grant 114-2112-M-008-021-MY3).
 This work was funded by ANID, Millennium Science Initiative, ICN12\_009.
 Pan-STARRS is primarily funded to search for near-earth asteroids through NASA grants NNX08AR22G and NNX14AM74G.
 The Pan-STARRS science products for LIGO--Virgo--KAGRA follow-up are made possible through the contributions of the University of Hawaii's Institute for Astronomy and Queen's University Belfast.
 Parts of this research were supported by the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav), through project number CE230100016.

 The Pan-STARRS1 Sky Surveys have been made possible through contributions by the University of Hawaii's Institute for Astronomy, the Pan-STARRS Project Office, the Max Planck Society and its participating institutes, the Max Planck Institute for Astronomy, Heidelberg and the Max Planck Institute for Extraterrestrial Physics, Garching, Johns Hopkins University, Durham University, the University of Edinburgh, Queen's University Belfast, the Harvard-Smithsonian Center for Astrophysics, the Las Cumbres Observatory Global Telescope Network Incorporated, the National Central University of Taiwan, the Space Telescope Science Institute, and the National Aeronautics and Space Administration under Grant No.~NNX08AR22G issued through the Planetary Science Division of the NASA Science Mission Directorate, the National Science Foundation Grant No.~AST-1238877, the University of Maryland, Eotvos Lorand University, and the Los Alamos National Laboratory.
 This work has made use of data from the Asteroid Terrestrial-impact Last Alert System project.
 ATLAS is primarily funded to search for near-earth asteroids (NEOs) through NASA grants NN12AR55G, 80NSSC18K0284 and 80NSSC18K1575; by-products of the NEO search include images and catalogs from the survey area.
 The ATLAS science products have been made possible through the contributions of the University of Hawaii's Institute for Astronomy, Queen's University Belfast, the Space Telescope Science Institute and the South African Astronomical Observatory.
 This publication makes use of data collected at Lulin Observatory, which is partly supported by the TAOVA grant NSTC 114-2740-M-008-002.